 Esther Smith Opens Up on Failed Marriage and 2008 Brouhaha: "My Vision Was Dimmed"

-• Esther Smith has opened up about her broken marriage and the pressure to rush into relationships
+- Esther Smith has opened up about her broken marriage and the pressure on people to rush into relationships

-• Reflecting on her failed marriage and its controversy in 2008, she urged women to make empowered choices
+- Reflecting on her failed marriage and the controversy from 2008, she urged women to make empowered moves

-• In an interview with Delay, singer highlighted the impact of societal expectations on personal vision and decision-making
+- In an interview with Delay, the singer highlighted the impact of societal expectations on personal choices

 Gospel musician Esther Smith has spoken candidly about her broken marriage, urging women to resist family and societal pressure to rush into relationships.